-On April 25th, the construction team, led by engineering and construction firm, Bechtel, added a massive cooling tank to Plant Vogtle Unit 4, one of only two nuclear power plants currently under construction in the United States.
-Located in Waynesboro, Georgia, this final crane lift marked the end of a significant phase of the project.
+On April 25th, 2021, a construction team led by Bechtel, an engineering and construction firm, added a massive cooling tank to Plant Vogtle Unit 4.
+This is one of only two nuclear power plants currently under construction in the United States.

-Carnegie Mellon University's professors Pingbo Tang and Burcu Akinci lead a team to design the National Institute for Artificial Intelligence in Construction; they work with other researchers from the University of Illinois at Urbana-Champaign and over 40 industry partners.
+Carnegie Mellon University's professors Pingbo Tang and Burcu Akinci lead a team to design the National Institute for Artificial Intelligence in Construction.
+The pair currently work with other researchers from the University of Illinois at Urbana-Champaign and over 40 industry partners.

 Curri, a new company referred to as the “Uber of Construction,” gains investors as it seeks to disrupt a stagnant distribution model.

 As part of a nuclear project out of Scotland, engineers adopt an innovative new concrete building tool they plan to use in floors, walls, and ceilings, all without rebar.
 Builders expect Steel Bricks, part of GE Hitachi’s (GEH’s) BWRX-300 small modular reactor (SMR) plant, to reduce the required labor significantly.